ryx/datalayer.js/README.md

 # Models
 The model definition provides the schema that defines data and event patterns for an entire website.
 It is a convention that helps other people (developers, analysts, marketers, product management, etc.) understand what data to expect (or provide) where.
 You can think of it as the single point of truth of the "what and where of data" provided to datalayer.js.
-It is also really important to note that you are *completely free* to use your own type definitions instead of the default ones (in fact you are even expected to do that).

-Technically the model is nothing more than a big JSON object with three different (mandatory) properties, as described below.
+Technically the model is nothing more than a big JSON object with three different (mandatory) properties, as described in the next sections.
+You are also not limited to the available types.
+Instead you are *completely free* (and even encouraged) to use your own type definitions instead of the default ones.

 ## Types
-The `types` property in the model contains schema definitions of the available datatypes that can be used throughout the rest of the model (namely the *pages* and *events* definitions).
-It is using [Apache Avro](https://avro.apache.org/docs/current/) to describe types so it could be automatically parsed and processed (e.g. to validate consistency of provided data).
+The `types` property in the model contains schema definitions of the available data types that can be used throughout the rest of the model (namely the *pages* and *events* definitions).
+It is using [Apache Avro](https://avro.apache.org/docs/current/) to describe types so it can be parsed and processed (e.g. to automatically validate consistency of provided data on a webiste).

 ```json
 {